 BuildBlock ICFs bond out to even and odd inches from outside to outside and inside to outside corners.
 They also have a minimum bump factor of -inch when necessary.
 Of all ICFs in the industry that have interlocking nubs, most of them have a bump factor of 2 inches or more.
 (Some ICFs have up to a 6-inch bump factor.)
 Making adjustments in increments of 1″ ensures the least waste in the industry.
 This transforms into less waste on every project as well as walls that match the floor plans of your designs.

-6-inch Web Spacing & Attachment Points
+Six-Inch Web Spacing & Attachment Points

-BuildBlock ICFs have web spacing on 6 inch centers.
-Most ICFs come with 8 to 12 inch spacing on the webs.
-This cost-cutting feature reduces the over all performance and quality of the project and increases the potential for problems.
+BuildBlock ICFs have web spacing on 6-inch centers.
+Most ICFs come with 8 to 12-inch spacing on the webs.
+This cost-cutting feature reduces the overall performance and quality of the project and increases the potential for problems.
 The 6-inch spacing eliminates the scallop effect of the concrete pressure distorting ICF forms during the pour.
 A 6-inch web spacing creates the strongest ICF possible and further reduces the chance of any blowouts.

 Two extra furring strips per block per side (which are part of each web) give sheet rockers more attachment points to fasten to.
 Webs are expensive and having two more webs in our ICFs gives you the most value added product on the market.

-All furring strips are 15″ tall by 1.5″ wide per 16″ course and have two distinctive marked (sweet) spots on each furring strip at 8 inch centers vertically and 6 inch centers horizontally.
+All furring strips are 15″ tall by 1.5″ wide per 16″ course and have two distinctive marked (sweet) spots on each furring strip at 8-inch centers vertically and 6-inch centers horizontally.
 These spots have a screw pull out strength that is roughly equivalent to wood or structural steel studs (close to 450lbs).

 Deeper snap-in rebar saddles accommodate two #5 rebar and the patented corner tie is 6″ x 6″ wide and 2.5″ tall for simplified corner attachments.
 A